karinje/pharmacy-app/README.md

 **Total Time**: ~8-10 seconds (autocomplete path) or ~10-12 seconds (manual path)
 **Total Cost**: ~$0.08 per calculation (4 OpenAI API calls)

+**Note**: NDC codes are stored in their original format from FDA.
+Normalization to 11-digit format exists in the codebase but is not used in the main calculation workflow.

 ---